jakethompson92/jakethompson92.github.io/aboutme.md

 title: About me
 ---

-I am currently an Assistant Teaching Professor at Illinois State University in Normal, IL.
-I am also a behavioral macroeconomist who received a Ph.D. in economics at the University of Oregon.
-I received dual Bachelors degrees in Economics and Philosophy from Kent State University.
-I research macroeconomics with a particular emphasis on Bayesian DSGE models.
-In my job market paper, I explore the importance of agents' first beliefs in a DSGE model with boundedly-rational agents.
-I document the gains in model likelihood that one can achieve through joint estimation of initial beliefs along with model parameters.
+I am a behavioral macroeconomist with a Ph.D. in economics from the University of Oregon and dual Bachelor's degrees in Economics and Philosophy from Kent State University.
+My research centers on macroeconomic modeling, with a focus on Bayesian DSGE models and the role of belief formation in shaping economic dynamics.
+In my job market paper, I investigate how jointly estimating agents' initial beliefs and model parameters in a boundedly rational DSGE framework improves model fit and forecasting performance.

+I recently completed a teaching-focused appointment at Illinois State University, where I taught macro- and microeconomics while leveraging data platforms and digital tools to enhance student learning.
+I am currently exploring new opportunities in academic, policy, or private-sector roles that involve applied economic research, data-driven decision-making, or macroeconomic analysis.